mehulagg/gitlab/doc/user/project/issues/confidential_issues.md

 | :-----------: | :----------: |
 | ![Sidebar confidential issue](img/sidebar_confidential_issue.png) | ![Sidebar not confidential issue](img/sidebar_not_confidential_issue.png) |

+## Merge requests for confidential issues

+While issues can be made confidential in public projects, merge requests cannot.
+Learn how to create [merge requests for confidential issues](../merge_requests/confidential.md) that prevent leaks of private data.

 ## Permissions and access to confidential issues

 There are two kinds of level access for confidential issues.
 The general rule